Ahmed-Waseem77/hdfs_docker_compose/README.md

 >
 > This updates mirrorlist to use a baseurl instead of the ip addresses of the servers.
 > all in all if we keep using `vault.centos.org` for centos packages we will just keep downloading outdated packages with CVEs in them, so it is probably better to migrate.
+>
+> **you need to replicate the steps above for the nodemanager servers too**\
+> To log in to an interactive shell in the nodemanager do `docker-compose exec -u hadoop -it lab1-nodemanager1 bash`\
+> If the nodemanager name doesnt match you can alway sdo `docker ps` to see its name, and if it is running

-You can then install python3 with:
+You can then install `python3` on **both** the namenode and the nodemanager with:
 ```
 yum install python3
 ```

-Once python is installed you can copy your scripts, to the namenode server:
+Once python is installed you can copy your scripts, to the **namenode** server:

 ```bash
 docker-compose cp <your-script>.py namenode:/opt/hadoop/